Come to an open day

 Additional course costs

 This link allows you to view estimated costs associated with the main activities on specific courses.
 These are estimates and, as such, are only an indication of additional course costs.
-Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Childhood studies courses (PDF)
+Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Business, management and enterprise courses (PDF, 269.9KB)

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.